 No, the term “disability” is very broadly defined under ADAAA.
 A disability can be temporary or permanent.

-The city is required to provide reasonable accommodation to qualified individuals with disabilities unless doing so would cause an undue hardship or direct threat.
+The city is required to provide reasonable accommodation to qualified individuals with disabilities unless doing so would cause an undue hardship or the employee poses a direct threat that cannot be eliminated with a reasonable accommodation.
 A reasonable accommodation might include providing or modifying equipment or devices, part-time or modified work schedules, job restructuring, or job-protected time off work.
 Reasonable accommodations enable employees with disabilities to perform the essential functions of their job.

 Notify your supervisor and the ADA Coordinator.
 You do not need to disclose your medical condition or why you need an accommodation to your supervisor.

 Your management team approves your accommodation in partnership with the ADA Coordinator.

 No. ADA is unpaid leave.
 You must use your accrued time and/or short-term disability benefit (if you qualify) for pay.
 Employees on approved ADA leave are also eligible to received donated leave.

 If you need to file a claim, call The Standard's Claim Intake Service Center at 1.833.228.0118.
 Ensure to make contact with your assigned Leave Coordinator, so they are aware you have filed a claim.